SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

 If this were deployed using m4.xlarge nodes (C = 4), N >= 10600 / 3700 = 2.9, it would require 3 nodes.
 With headroom of 500m, barely 150m per node.
 To have sufficient headroom, adding a node would provide 4200, more than 1000m per node.

 The alert reader will note that larger nodes provide higher overall capacity with larger headroom per node.
 However, having a single gigantic node is also a bad idea since it fails HA considerations, OS resource constraints, etc. And a node that large is likely to be more expensive per CPU unit.
 It is a trade-off.
 Our general advice is to use m4.xlarge nodes.

+> NOTE: this discussion is about the standard nodes in a cluster.
+Master nodes may be sized much smaller: 1000m, 2Gi is sufficient.
+Given the choices on AWS this implies m4.large master nodes.